Overseas experience: Description

-The abbreviation OE is sometimes spoken as if it is a formal qualification - as in "do you have your OE?" - because before 2004 the top secondary school qualification was UE - "University Entrance".
-The phrase also indicates that the trip is considered to be an important milestone in one's career development especially for professional and employees of large multinationals and is often asked during job interviews.
+The abbreviation OE is sometimes spoken as if it is a formal qualification — as in "do you have your OE?" — because before 2004 the top secondary school qualification was UE ("University Entrance").
+The phrase also indicates that the trip is considered to be an important milestone in one's career development, especially for professional and employees of large multinationals, and is often asked for during job interviews.

 A typical OE is mostly or entirely self-funded and involves working overseas.
-The typical OE traveller is in his or her 20s.
+The typical OE traveller is in their 20s.
 Variations are common.
 Many people spend a year or so teaching English overseas, especially in Japan or South Korea.
 Enough Māori take OEs for there to be a permanent Māori culture group (Ngāti Rānana) in London.
 The European OE usually includes travel within Europe and, often, a pilgrimage to the Gallipoli battle site.
 In recent years, Asian destinations including South Korea, Singapore, Japan and China have become increasingly popular.